-Dave is now handling the daily operations under Rich's guidance.
+Dave is now becoming more involved in seaplane training under Rich's guidance.
 After high school, Dave started a electronics internship, but ended up going to work with his brother-in-law for a commercial diving operation.
 This included just about any work in or around the water including pipeline inspection and repair, ship salvage, etc. Dave attended Divers Institute of Technology in Seattle, WA and worked as a commercial diver for a few years only to return to school.
 Rich encouraged Dave to attend Embry-Riddle Aeronautical University (ERAU).
 Dave first learned and became certified to fix airplanes (A&P mechanic).
 Then, afterwards decided to continue with a Bachelors degree with ERAU as well.
 Dave made highest honors with a 4.0 GPA and was offered and took a job as a aircraft mechanic for ERAU until he was hired by the FAA to work as an air traffic controller.
 Dave trained in Oklahoma and was then given a job as a FAA center controller at Miami Center.
 After a few years with the FAA, Dave decided he didn't enjoy the job and switched over to Flight Service.
 He worked for Lockheed Martin for about 7 years and then eventually decided to help out his dad in the seaplane business.
 Dave has been a pilot since 1999 (even though he would fly with dad prior).
 Rich has been a pilot for over 50 years and is ready to accept the famous FAA Wright Brothers Award, which is for pilots who safely fly for more than 50 years.
 The family has always been around water and the seaplane has only helped the family explore the world from a perspective that most don't get to have (low and slow).

 Eventually, the 4 seaplane bases were more work for the father of three than he desired, leading him to reduce to one facility.
 Rich bought and sold several seaplanes over the years and kept one at his home.
 He trained both his sons, Michael and David, in M7 Maule seaplanes.
 They completed their private training on floats first (very unusual) and then had to get the add on rating of landplane next.
 Rich also flew in Alaska as a bush pilot each fall from 2000 thru 2004.
 Due to his traveling, he decided to keep it simple by only keeping one aircraft at home.
-Operating from the home office was simpler and easier.
+Conducting ground training out of the home office was simpler and easier.
 Currently, David is slowly taking more and more responsibility as Rich is ready to fully retire.

 In 1992 Rich was able to purchase a 2nd Maule Super Rocket.
 This Maule, like most of the 30 plus Maule Seaplanes that we have owned over the years, had the powerful Lycoming 540 engine and was equipped with rugged Aqua 2400 floats.
 Florida Seaplanes opened its 2nd commercial location at the Dead River ( Palm Gardens Marina NW of Tavares).
 In 1993 as business was growing Rich decided to go to Belford Maule to order a brand new Maule and then the 3rd site was opened in 1993 at Lake Topopekaligia waterfront park of Kissimmee.
 Early in 1994 a fourth commercial seaplane base was additionally opened at Lake Bryan near Lake Buena Vista Florida.